 This idea came about when I was working on my Black Capped Chickadee garland.
 Because of their name, I just kept envisioning those birds wearing a backwards black baseball cap, but I couldn’t quite figure out how I wanted to turn that into a paper craft.
+Everyone has heard of paper dolls, right?
+I wanted to make paper birds.

 Several weeks later, on our usual morning walk, a neighborhood Robin kept running in front of us, looking back as if we were stalking him.